texfaq/texfaq.github.io/FAQ-nopageno.md

 date: 2014-06-10
 ---

-# How to get rid of page numbers

 Very occasionally, one wants a document with no page numbers.
 For such occasions, the package [`nopageno`](https://ctan.org/pkg/nopageno) will make `\pagestyle{plain}` have the same effect as